 Because MIG welding employs a consumable filler material to make welds, it can often complete welds of thicker metal objects in less time than a TIG weld.

-Without a filler material, TIG welding needs to get the pieces of metal being welded hot enough to form a bond with each other.
+For the TIG welding procedure to be successful without a filler material, the pieces of metal being welded need to be hot enough to form a bond with each other.
 Typically, this is easier with thinner pieces of metal than with thicker ones.
 Using this process on thicker pieces of metal can create heat stress cracking and other issues.

 Overall, for really thick, heavy-duty welds, MIG welding is the go-to option.
 For thinner pieces of metal, TIG welding tends to be the more effective solution.